Simulation Distillation: Pretraining World Models in Simulation for Rapid Real-World Adaptation: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank Trey Smith and Brian Coltin for their helpful insights and feedback.
-This work was supported by a NASA Space Technology Graduate Research Opportunity under award 80NSSC23K1192.
+The authors thank Trey Smith, Brian Coltin and the members of the WEIRD Lab at UW for their insights and feedback.
+This work was supported by a NASA Space Technology Graduate Research Opportunity under award 80NSSC23K1192 and the generous support of FieldAI.

 \crefalias{subsection}{appendix}